-All core subjects are taught by teachers assigned to the alternative education program.
+All core subjects are taught by teachers with the assistance of our Teaching Assistants.
 The curriculum is aligned to the New York State Common Core and students work on Regents-level coursework.
 Some students may participate in vocational or work-based learning education programs.
 Students will push out into the high school where they will have opportunities to take elective classes, health, and physical education.
-Students also have options for contract based classes in PE and health where they can complete assignments and earn course credit.
+Students also have options for contract-based classes in PE and health where they can complete assignments and earn course credit.

 Social Studies Teachers